-with expectations.
-Next, the response of the ue flow caused by a one-standarddeviation GDP deflator shock induces the ue flow to increase until it peaks out in the second quarter, and thereafter it gradually decays toward zero.
-This can be interpreted to mean that, in response to economic recovery and rising prices, the transition probability to unemployment from employment continues to climb over a period of 2-3 years.
-In contrast, a one-standard-deviation GDP deflator shock causes the eu flow to decrease slightly over the first to third quarters, but the impact of the shock virtually vanishes thereafter.
-This is somewhat consistent with the result obtained previously that no Granger causality was detected from the GDP deflator to the eu flow.
+First of all, a one-standard-deviation ue shock induces the GDP deflator to rise gradually, while a one-standard-deviation eu shock causes the GDP deflator to decline over 10 quarters.
+Both responses follow paths which are generally consistent with expectations.
+Next, the response of ue flow caused by a one-standard-deviation GDP deflator shock induces ue flow to increase until it peaks out in the second quarter, and thereafter gradually decays towards zero.
+This can be interpreted to mean that in response to economic recovery and rising prices, the transition probability to unemployment from employment continues to climb over a period of 2-3 years.
+In contrast, a one-standard-deviation GDP deflator shock causes eu flow to decrease slightly over the first to third quarters, but the impact of the shock virtually vanishes thereafter.
+This is somewhat consistent with the result obtained previously that no Granger causality was detected from the GDP deflator to eu flow.

 Returning to the response of un to a one-standard-deviation GDP deflator shock where Granger causality is clearly observed, the un declines temporarily until the second quarter and restarts on a mild climb thereafter.
-This response of temporal decline is the opposite of what was observed in the preceding graphs and in the time correlation analysis, and does not allow for ready interpretation.
-The response of the nu flow to GDP deflator shock induces an increase until its peak in the fourth quarter, but begins to decrease thereafter.
+This response of temporal decline is the opposite to what was observed in the preceding graphs and in the time correlation analysis, and does not allow for ready interpretation.
+The response of nu flow to GDP deflator shock induces increase until its peak in the fourth quarter but begins to decrease thereafter.
 The nu response after the seventh quarter may be interpreted to represent the downturn in the flow from not-in-the-labor-force to the unemployment pool after almost two years of economic recovery.
 However, the nu response of the earlier period is hard to interpret regarding the time correlation analysis.
-Therefore, no clear response pattern can be detected in this case, also.
+Therefore, no clear response pattern can be detected in this case also.